-In early 2014, the ABIM Foundation, with funding from the Robert Wood Johnson Foundation, commissioned a survey conducted by PerryUndem Research/Communication to explore physician attitudes regarding the overuse of medical services in the United States.
+In early 2017, the ABIM Foundation commissioned a survey conducted by PerryUndem Research/Communication to explore physician attitudes regarding the overuse of medical services in the United States.

-The survey also found that more than half of physicians think they are in the best position to address the problem and have ultimate responsibility for making sure patients avoid unnecessary care.
-Yet at the same time, more than half the physicians surveyed say they’d give an insistent patient a medical test they knew to be unnecessary.
+The survey also found that more than half of physicians think they are in the best position to address the problem and that they have ultimate responsibility for making sure patients avoid unnecessary care.
+Yet at the same time, more than half the physicians surveyed say that’d give an insistent patient a medical test they knew to be unnecessary.

 Additional survey findings include:

 - 77 percent of physicians say the frequency of unnecessary tests and procedures is a very or somewhat serious problem.